pureinsights/discovery-cli/USER.md

 (Optional, string) Set the configuration profile that will execute the command.

 `-f, --filter`::
-(Optional, string) Add a filter to the search.
+(Optional, Array of strings) Add a filter to the search.
 The available filters are the following:
 - Label: The format is `label={key}[:{value}]`, where the value is optional.
 - Type: The format is `type={type}`.